homenc/HElib/README.md

 HElib
 =====
+***September-November 2019:*** Significant refactoring and cleanup of codebase.
+New `helib` namespace.
+New `examples` and `benchmarks` directory trees.
+Improvements to bootstrapping.
+Better tests for bootsrapping and binary arithmetic in BGV.
+Docs and example code for binary arithmetic.
+Overall code and performance improvements in `NumbTh.cpp`.
+HElib now avoids *very bad* generators.
+Bug fixes.

-***August 2019:*** Improved noise managemebt in HElib.
-Better and more robust bootstrapping algorith.
+***August 2019:*** Improved noise management in HElib.
+Better and more robust bootstrapping algorithm.

 ***July 2019:*** Added new bootstrapping and PGFFT tests.